permezel/zwi/README.md

     zwi version

-The `version` function returns the version number of the currently installewd `zwi` package.
+The `version` function returns the version number of the currently installed `zwi` package.

 ## authentication

 Before you can do much of interest, you must store your authentication information in the local key store.
 For OsX, this is the system keychain.
-For linux, it is something similar.
+For Linux, it is something similar.

     zwi auth --help
     zwi auth --name=guest@example.com --password=SuperSecret123